AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/TestingYourMod.md

 If you want to test your mod with **someone else’s mod** (e.g., their weapon + your shield), there are two ways:

 1. They can **share their content with everyone**:
-    - Inside their plugin’s content folder, create a folder called `Shared`.
+    - Inside their plugin’s content folder (the root folder), create a folder called `Shared`.
     - Place the mod files there for others to access.
+    - All files placed in the `Shared` folder will be pushed under a -dev version to Mod.io so modders can get source files of a GameMode for example

 2. They can **send you their mod files directly**, and you place them into your project.